joshbegley/nyt-latest/README.md

 `If you’re willing to splurge, a lobster roll is a luxurious taste of summer at its simplest.`\
 https://nytimes.com/2021/08/01/dining/what-to-cook-this-week.html?searchResultPosition=7

-**How Fast Marcell Jacobs Ran to Win the Men’s 100-Meter Gold**\
+**How the World’s Fastest Men Battled for Gold in 10 Seconds**\
-`Jacobs achieved a top speed of 26.76 miles per hour to finish in 9.80 seconds, 0.22 seconds off Usain Bolt’s world record set in 2009.`\
+`Marcell Jacobs achieved a top speed of 26.76 miles per hour to finish the 100-meter race in 9.80 seconds, 0.22 seconds off Usain Bolt’s world record set in 2009.`\
 https://nytimes.com/interactive/2021/08/01/sports/olympics/jacobs-track-100m-won-olympics.html?searchResultPosition=8

 **Shot-Putter’s Gesture Renews Controversy Over Podium Protests**\